Chevron Corporation (CVX). Below are some highlights from the above linked analysis:

 4. Graham Number

-CVX is trading at a discount to only 4.) above.
-The stock is trading at a 14.4% discount to its calculated fair value of $145.87.
-CVX earned a Star in this section since it is trading at a fair value.
+CVX is trading at a discount to 1.) and 4.) above.
+When also considering the NPV MMA Differential, the stock is trading at a 79.3% premium to its calculated fair value of $49.64.
+CVX did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: